By Leonard E. Colvin

 “He believed in community development and linking the campus to the community,” said Jones, who received a commission into the U.S. Army, where he served for over 20 years.
 “This was his way of developing the students to be ready to employ and become leaders.”

-Jones recalled that before Wilson’s arrival, the campus had experienced unrest over student housing and other conditions at the school.
-The previous administration had shut down the student newspaper and yearbook.
+Jones recalled that before Wilson’s arrival, the campus had experienced unrest over student housing and other conditions at the

 “The students had been silenced by the administration,” said Jones.
 “He (Brooks) did not tolerate dissent.
 But Wilson believed students had a voice and he reinstated the paper and yearbook.”